-- Installs EAServer 5.2 or upgrades an EAServer 5.x installation at the location you specify. - Sets the JAGUAR environment variable to represent the EAServer installation directory.
+- Creates a release directory in a location you specify. - Sets the JAGUAR environment variable to represent the EAServer installation directory.

-• Checks whether Sybase Central 4.3 has been installed with Sybase Adaptive Server Enterprise 12.5.1 or by an existing EAServer 5.2 installation.
+Checks whether Sybase Central 4.3 has been installed with Sybase Adaptive Server Enterprise 12.5.1 or by an existing EAServer 5.2 installation.
 If the installer finds a Sybase Central 4.3 installation, it configures the new EAServer installation to use the existing Sybase Central installation.
 You cannot modify this location.